Eating healthy is a form of self-respect

 My typical breakfast is a green smoothie, with spinach, kale, ginger, turmeric, blueberries, banana and a revolving list of other ingredients.
 It’s a great way to take in lots of nutrients.
 If I’m still hungry or have a big workout planned, I’ll also have few handfuls of nuts or make a breakfast bowl with nuts, seeds, quinoa, coconut milk and berries.
 I drink coffee, but limit my intake to one cup in the morning with some Soy or Almond milk.

 Throughout the day, I snack on raw organic nuts or fruit.
-I often eat a few apples or other fruit such as blueberries, oranges, grapefruit or banana, 2–3 handfuls of almonds or walnuts and maybe a spoonful of almond butter, some cacao nibs or gluten-free Zesty Life Granola.
+I often eat a few apples or other fruit such as blueberries, oranges, grapefruit or banana, 2–3 handfuls of almonds or walnuts and maybe a spoonful of almond butter, 1/2 an avocado, some cacao nibs, pumpkin seeds or gluten-free Zesty Life Granola.

 During my workouts, I don’t often eat anything if it’s under three hours.
 For a long bike ride, my go-to fueling sources are dates dusted with pink salt, bananas, unsweetened dried fruit, yams or some Zesty Energy Balls.
 I only drink water during my workout, but occasionally, especially if it’s hot, I will add lemon, ginger, a splash of apple cider vinegar and pinch of pink salt.
 Sometimes I mix in some lemon and a tsp of matcha powder.

 Supplements are not a big part of my routine.
 I’m not worried about not meeting my nutritional needs because I get a variety of nutrients from my food.
 I do take vegan omega oil, plant-based iron if it’s low, and organic spirulina powder.